Cephalopods in popular culture

-Cephalopods, specifically pertaining to octopuses, squids, nautiluses and cuttlefishes, are most commonly represented in popular culture in the Western world as creatures that spray ink and latch onto things with their tentacles without releasing.
+Cephalopods, usually specifically octopuses, squids, nautiluses and cuttlefishes, are most commonly represented in popular culture in the Western world as creatures that spray ink and use their tentacles to persistently grasp at and hold onto objects or living creatures.

-The octopus has been used as a (usually negative) metaphor for entity which is perceived as sending out many "tentacles" from one "center" in order to exert power and control.
+The octopus (or kraken, a legendary sea creature sometimes depicted as a giant octopus) has been used as a negative metaphor for an entity which is perceived as sending out many "tentacles" from one "head" in order to exert power and control.

 Cartoons

-The first cephalopod character to play a title role in an American animated cartoon series was the Hanna-Barbera character, Squiddly Diddly.
-The cartoon series Oswald revolves around the life of the titular blue octopus and his friends.
+The first cephalopod character to play a title role in an American animated cartoon series was the Hanna-Barbera character Squiddly Diddly.
+The animated series Oswald revolves around the life of the titular blue octopus and his friends.
 Cephalopods more commonly appear as supporting characters, or make guest appearances.
-Supporting characters in cartoons include Occy (Allstar's pet octopus) in Snorks, and Squidward Tentacles from the Nickelodeon series SpongeBob SquarePants.
-Squilliam Fancyson, is another cephalopod character from the same cartoon.
+Supporting characters in cartoons include Occy, a pet octopus in Snorks, the Maximals Scuba and Ikad along with the Seacon Space Pirate Scylla from Beast Wars II, and Squidward Tentacles, an octopus from the Nickelodeon series SpongeBob SquarePants; Squilliam Fancyson is an octopus from the same cartoon.
 Numerous cephalopods have made cameo appearances in the cartoon series Octonauts.
-The character Eight-Armed Willie from the animated series Flapjack is another example of a cephalopod cameo.
-In an episode of the computer animated series The Adventures of Jimmy Neutron: Boy Genius, entitled "Nightmare in Retroville", the main character transforms into an octopus.
+The character Eight-Armed Willy from the animated series The Marvelous Misadventures of Flapjack is another example of a cephalopod cameo.
+In an episode of the animated series The Adventures of Jimmy Neutron: Boy Genius, entitled "Nightmare in Retroville", Jimmy Neutron transforms himself into an octopus-like creature to battle his friends, who have similarly been transformed into monsters.

 Comics

 Doctor Octopus and Lady Octopus are two supervillains from the Marvel Comics universe.
-The former was a scientist who augmented his human body by adding four mechanical arms (bringing his total number of limbs to eight).
+The former was a scientist who augmented his human body by adding four back-mounted mechanical arms (bringing his total number of limbs to eight).
 Another villain is Zitzbath Zark, otherwise known as the Octopus, from the hardboiled comic Spirit.
 The DC Comics hero Aquaman had a pet octopus named Topo who assisted him in a variety of ways, often taking advantage of his multiple limbs.
+The Space Squids are frequent enemies of Earthmen in Brewster Rockit: Space Guy!.